Sayini-16/cis6930sp24-assignment2/README.md

 ~~~
 pipenv install pypdf
 ~~~
-The rest of the packages are part of the standard library, so there's no need for separate installations; they only need to be imported into the script.
+The some of the packages are part of the standard library, and some need separate installations; they only need to be imported into the script.

 ## Packages Required: